United States Search and Rescue Task Force

 - at 90 degrees the body tries to move into hibernation, shutting down all peripheral blood flow and reducing breathing rate and heart rate.

 - at 86 degrees the body is in a state of “metabolic icebox.”
 The person looks dead but is still alive.

 e.
 Death from Hypothermia

-- Breathing becomes erratic and
+- Breathing becomes erratic and very shallow

 - Cardiac arrythmias develop, any sudden shock may set off Ventricular Fibrillation

 - Heart stops, death